 Chopping off all of your hair will spark a lot of reactions and questions.
-It’s your hair right?
+It’s your hair, right?
 But oh well, it ain’t that easy.
 People want to know why and what you intend to do with the hair later.
-If you are in this position where you have just done the big chop and you are facing a lot of negative reactions concerning it, there is an article here on the blog that talks about dealing with negative opinions about your big chop.
-You might want to read it.

 Sometimes cutting all of your hair may just be the best bet.
 A friend of mine had such a stunted hair growth.
 No matter what she did, the hair just didn’t seem to grow anymore.
-All of her front hair line was receeding and it hurt so bad because she took extra time to care for that hair.
+All of her front hairlines was receding and it hurt so bad because she took extra time to care for that hair.

 I gave an amateur advice, I say amateur because I wasn’t yet used to all of this natural hair, big chop matters as at the time.
 She took the bold step, cut it all off and where we are today as regards her hair is lush.

 I am not saying this is the only way out of your underperforming hair problem but it is such a legal option.
 There are other reasons women do the big chop.
 Some are just tired of hair and its struggles.
 Some other women are crazy busy and oh well, cutting the hair is just going to be a big relief.

 - 1 I did the big chop, now what?

 - 2 What to do after the big chop